 Victor has obviously jazzed up his simple grill house and I think he has done enough to polish the tasting menu (i.e. small portions) to satisfy score-sheet wielding gastro-tourists.

 I think that Victor stays true to his cooking and ultimately that is what Etxebarri is great at.
 That and the quality of ingredients justifies all the hype that surrounds this restaurant.
 For this much substance, I think it deserves more than a star, if it were left to me, I’d say at least 2.
 If this were in Japan, it would certainly qualify.
-Perhaps the reason it hasn’t (yet) been elevated is due to the handful of peers in the locality which are still very much at the forefront of modernist cuisine.
+Perhaps the reason it hasn’t (yet) been elevated is due to the handful of peers in the locality who are still very much at the forefront of modernist cuisine.

 On the other side of the globe, there are other ideas of a fine meal and one such is being able to pick your own live seafood and cooking method with the kitchen.
 2kg spiny lobster?
 Grill the fella.
 4 head green-lip abalone?
 Steam that.
 Live scallops?
 Broccoli and sauce please.
 In some ways, it is nice that this part of the world’s taste-makers constant struggle with purity vs innovation is turning the spotlight back to ‘ingredient-led cuisine’, I for one am all for natural flavours and top-end ingredients.
 Don’t get me wrong though, I still love my classical egg-white clarification as much as I do modernist ice filtration, but the point is not one of craft or genres, but one of careful execution.
 When you have great specimens of anything, it is always blooming great.
 I’ll see about selecting my own juicy Galician blue lobster on my next visit to Axpe.